Enable Private Service Connect for your workspace

 There are two ways that you can use private connectivity so that you don’t expose the traffic to the public network.
 This article discusses how to configure either one or both Private Service Connect connection types:

-• Back-end Private Service Connect (classic compute plane to control plane): Connects Databricks classic compute resources in a customer-managed Virtual Private Cloud (VPC) (the classic compute plane) to the Databricks workspace core services (the control plane).
+Back-end Private Service Connect (classic compute plane to control plane): Connects Databricks classic compute resources in a customer-managed Virtual Private Cloud (VPC) (the classic compute plane) to the Databricks workspace core services (the control plane).
 Clusters connect to the control plane for two destinations: Databricks REST APIs and the secure cluster connectivity relay.
-This Private Service Connect connection type involves two different VPC interface endpoints because of the two different destination services.
+Because of the different destination services, this Private Service Connect connection type involves two different VPC interface endpoints.
 For information about the data and control planes, see Databricks architecture overview.

 Note